James Spallone: Legislative accomplishments

 In 2008, Spallone was one of five Democratic members of the Connecticut House of Representatives who voted against the state budget.
 His rationale included lost opportunities to reform the property tax and municipal financing systems.
 During the same session, he proposed a bill that now allows cities, towns and local school districts to participate in reverse auctions.
-He also co-sponsored two environment bills, one (Public Act 09-98) which capped greenhouse gas emissions at 10% below 1990 levels by 2020 and 80% below 2001 levels by 2050, and the other (Public Act 08-174) which preserved small community farms by creating a segregated funding account in the state budget.
+He also co-sponsored two environmental bills, one (Public Act 09-98) which capped greenhouse gas emissions at 10% below 1990 levels by 2020 and 80% below 2001 levels by 2050, and the other (Public Act 08-174) which preserved small community farms by creating a segregated funding account in the state budget.

 In 2007, Spallone led the fight to amend elections law to allow 17-year-olds to vote in a primary assuming they would attain the age of 18 by the general election.
 The bill, House Joint Resolution 11, overwhelmingly passed both chambers and, as it required a change to the state constitution, was before the general electorate in the 2008 election.
 Voters approved the change by a large margin.
 He also focused on legislation that would require legislators to disclose outside income and an initiative that moved the presidential primary from March 4 to February 5 in order to encourage more candidates to visit Connecticut.

 Other legislative initiatives that Spallone has focused on include a requirement that an environmental review be performed before the sale of state property; crafting a stable revenue stream for open space, shoreline access and affordable housing; a news reporter "shield" law, which would prevent new reporters from being compelled to reveal confidential news sources or information; campaign finance reform; increased access to health care; and preserving the integrity of the election process.

-In 2009, Spallone was a leader in ensuring passage of a bill (SB913) that would require a special election in the case of a vacancy in the office of United States Senator.
+In 2009, Spallone was a leader in ensuring the passage of a bill (SB913) that would require a special election in the case of a vacancy in the office of United States Senator.
 Connecticut law presently allows for gubernatorial appointment.
 Spallone claimed that such a process was ripe for corruption and violated the right to vote.
 Spallone was also at the forefront of a movement to enact an election day registration provision.
 The bill, House Bill 6435, passed the House of Representatives but died in the Senate due to inaction.

 For the past several legislative sessions, Spallone has been a lead proponent of legislation that would permit Connecticut to join a national compact to elect the President of the United States by national popular vote, rather than through the electoral college.
 Presently, five states have joined the compact.
 Recent public polling shows that 74% of Connecticut residents would prefer that the president be elected by popular vote.